mozilla/web-lit-core/_articles/design-on-the-web.md

     * What do they click on?
     * Do they look/watch/listen to content they weren’t looking for (ads, suggested videos or items, etc)
     * Why did this happen?
-How does the site feel? cold, friendly, fancy, sleek, etc What annoyed them?
+    * How does the site feel? cold, friendly, fancy, sleek, etc
+    * What annoyed them?
 What was fun?
-Did they stick to their original goal for the session, or did they get sidetracked?
+    * Did they stick to their original goal for the session, or did they get sidetracked?
-What did they spend the most time doing on the site?
+    * What did they spend the most time doing on the site?
-Each learner should take about 5-7 minutes browsing a site as a user, and 5-7 minutes documenting their partner’s experience as the listener/note taker
+* Each learner should take about 5-7 minutes browsing a site as a user, and 5-7 minutes documenting their partner’s experience as the listener/note taker.
-Tip!
+> Tip!
 Offline version of above activity: Facilitators could print out a web page for learners to mark up.
 Both an internal page and the site's home page could be provided (in order to investigate whether the internal page effectively helps a user navigate the rest of the site).
 As a follow-on, learners could use a blank sheet of paper to create a prototype of a web page that effectively addresses any issues they see in the handouts provided.

+## Reflection/Review
-6. Reflection/Wrap-Up [5 mins]
+[5 mins]
-Facilitator leads a short discussion/reflection session about user journeys.
+* Facilitator leads a short discussion/reflection session about user journeys.
-Facilitator explains that user journeys are a tool that designers use when they test out sites and applications-- they might get users to try using the site and document what they do at each step of the process, to help refine the design.
+* Facilitator explains that user journeys are a tool that designers use when they test out sites and applications-- they might get users to try using the site and document what they do at each step of the process, to help refine the design.
-What did learners discover from the user journey exercise?
+* What did learners discover from the user journey exercise?
-What did you notice during the activity?
+* What did you notice during the activity?
 What was new, unexpected?
-Did you notice visual design or interaction design elements playing a role in your behavior?
+* Did you notice visual design or interaction design elements playing a role in your behavior?
-Did you notice any tension between the things you wanted to do or get from your experience on the site, and what the site design was suggesting you do?
+* Did you notice any tension between the things you wanted to do or get from your experience on the site, and what the site design was suggesting you do?
-How did this make you feel?
+* How did this make you feel?
-Do you think you will notice or do anything differently when you’re browsing in the future?
+* Do you think you will notice or do anything differently when you’re browsing in the future?

-6. Learning Experience Reflection [5 mins]
+## Learning Experience Reflection
+[5 mins]
-What did you like about this activity?
+* What did you like about this activity?
-If you might teach this activity to a particular audience, what might you change about the process, structure, or content to better meet the needs of that audience?
+* If you might teach this activity to a particular audience, what might you change about the process, structure, or content to better meet the needs of that audience?